vintasoftware/django-ai-assistant/CONTRIBUTING.md

 This project uses [Poetry](https://python-poetry.org/docs/) for dependency and virtual environment management.

-If you need to install the version of Python recommented for the project, you can use [Pyenv](https://github.com/pyenv/pyenv).
+If you need to install the version of Python recommended for the project, you can use [Pyenv](https://github.com/pyenv/pyenv).

 For installing Node, we recommend [NVM](https://github.com/nvm-sh/nvm).